zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/eks/eks_mssql_mi/_index.md

 ---
 type: docs
-title: "Data Controller Terraform plan"
+title: "SQL Managed Instance Terraform plan"
-linkTitle: "Data Controller Terraform plan"
+linkTitle: "SQL Managed Instance Terraform plan"
 weight: 1
 description: >
 ---

-## Deploy an Azure Arc Data Controller (Vanilla) on EKS using Terraform
+## Deploy a SQL Managed Instance on EKS using Terraform

 The following README will guide you on how to deploy a "Ready to Go" environment so you can start using Azure Arc Data Services and deploy Azure data services with SQL Managed Instance on an [Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/) cluster using [Terraform](https://www.terraform.io/).